Lawn Care Tips: For healthy grass, adjust your soil pH

 Ground covers are an easy way to soften rock features and patios or control erosion on slopes.
 If the soil’s good, kill the existing vegetation and leave it in place on the slope to stabilize the bank and serve as mulch.
 Then plant through the layer of dead material.
 Add another layer of shredded bark or other mulch after planting to conserve moisture and reduce weed problems while your ground cover becomes established.

-The best lawn advice is locally grown
+Lawn Care Tips: The best lawn advice is locally grown

 Tailor products and advice to your yard

-One-size-fits-all doesn't work for fertilizer, weed killer and grass seed, even though that's what the chain stores sell.
+For yard maintenance, one-size-fits-all doesn’t work for fertilizer, weed killer and grass seed, even though that’s what the chain stores sell.
 Lawn products that work great in Georgia clay may not be good for Kansas or Oregon.
 The best way to find out about growing conditions in your area and what to put on your lawn, and when, is to talk to a local garden center or your agricultural extension service.

-The best garden edging depends on your yard
+Lawn Care Tips: The best garden edging depends on your yard

-Plants don't like rocks
+Lawn Care Tips: Plants don’t like rocks

-Stop raking and turn leaves into mulch
+Lawn Care Tips: Stop raking and turn leaves into mulch

 Use a mulching mower